withertech/SteamScraper/docs/IMPORT.md

 ```

 #### List of known tags
 From the examples above you'll notice the `###SOMETHING###` tags.
-This is what Skyscraper recognizes your data from.
+This is what Steamscraper recognizes your data from.
 The supported tags are:

 * `###TITLE###`
 * `###DESCRIPTION###`